 Who sets the current limits

-The Department imposes the current limits that are contained in the Road Vehicles (Construction and Use) Regulations 1986 (as amended).
+The Department for Transport (DfT) imposes the current limits that are contained in the Road Vehicles (Construction and Use) Regulations 1986 (as amended).
 Representatives from European countries, including the UK, agreed to impose these limits throughout Europe.

 Why these current limits were set